da-yauhenzadziarkouski/wai-tabs/README.md

 The script takes care about all instances on the page, querying elements by `'[role="tablist"]'` selector by default.

-A minimum CSS may looks like this:
+A minimal CSS might look like this:

 ```css
 [role="tab"][aria-selected="true"] {